Innovation-through-understanding/itu-utils/docs/common.md

 `debug`
 : can be used to directly debug expressions in a functional member.
 It will print out the result of the expression with a freely defined message, but will leave the expression itself untouched.
 This is especially useful when debugging functional code or lambda functions.
+The method will do nothing when not running in test or development modes in _node, deno,_ or _vite_.

+!> Watch your environment variables if it does not behave as expected.

 ## Arrays and lists